MicroStrategy/rest-api-docs/docs/common-workflows/manage-project-settings.md

 Endpoint: `PATCH /api/v2/projects/{projectId}/settings`

-This endpoint allows you to modify part of the project settings exposed in REST API via GET /api/v2/projects/{projectId}/settings/config.
-You must specify an authorization token in the request header, which can be obtained from POST /api/auth/login during [login](#log-in).
+This endpoint allows you to modify part of the project settings exposed in REST API via `GET /api/v2/projects/{projectId}/settings/config`.
+You must specify an authorization token in the request header, which can be obtained from `POST /api/auth/login` during [login](#log-in).

 :::tip